Stephen Reynolds, NFRC’s Head of Membership, explains how to draw up a guarantee that protects the customer but also yourself.

 - Notification within a stated number of days of a fault being discovered

-- Never overstate or enhance the manufacture guarantee periods –
+- Never overstate or enhance the manufacture guarantee periods–refer to their documents

 - Always refer to any manufacturers maintenance requirements